The Waterville, Kansas Homestead CampUS

 for Ageless Lifelong Learning because wellness & healthy relationships are the true wealth!

-We are developing the prototype of the new multi-generational age in place retirement eco-healthy village community that is Clubhouse International and Teen Challenge "friendly" and part of the Green Way global network that connects our villages and vitally alive retirement plans.
+We are developing the prototype of the new multi-generational age in place retirement eco-healthy village community that is Clubhouse International and Teen Challenge "friendly" and part of the Green Way global network that connects our Live Well Health and Wellness Cooperative Community members.

 Scroll down to see the possibilities of a fun CampUS of buildings and gardens to be put into service for all the members of the Live Well Health and Wellness Cooperative Communities that have Time Banking systems to document the Volunteer Service-Learning Exchanges.